hertogp/stitch/README.md

 is supposed to export a `Pandoc` function.
 Such a module requires the data to be an actual Pandoc document produced by `!read`.

+Before calling, stitch inspects the `data` and if it has type `Pandoc`, its meta data is augmented with a `stitched` section that contains:

+- `opts`, a lua table with all the options of the current codeblock
+- `ctx`, a lua table with all the `stitch` related meta data of the current doc
+- `mta`, a lua table with *all* the meta data of the current doc

 However, it could be any module that simply accepts the data as acquired by reading the `what`-file.